gvwilson/thirdbit/src/fiction/iffy/index.md

 (no, that didn't make any sense, Honesty must have meant some cameras), so they had to be careful what they said.

-There was no point trying to spot the cameras—they would be as small as grains of sand.
+There was no point trying to spot the cameras: they would be as small as grains of sand.
 Each would pass information to its neighbors in low-energy bursts of not-quite-static until the feed reached whatever Marine